 As moving applications to the cloud becomes projects all their own, security becomes less about SQL injections in a text field and more about attack vectors throughout infrastructure.vAs a software tester I have been working on a "lift and shift" project moving a highly regulated company's infrastructure from onsite to AWS machines.
 With this shift in domains, I have in turn needed to broaden and deepen my own understanding of application security and it's connection to the infrastructure it runs on.

 This workshop is targeted at AWS and infrastructure beginners and intermediates and will employ a mix of hands-on exercises in AWS and group discussion.
 By creating our own infrastructure to support a public facing website, we will uncover what security in the cloud actually means and how to communicate security risks for this larger attack surface for your project, and as an added bonus.Prerequisites

 Abby Bangser has been an excited member of the Ministry of Testing family for 3 years now.
 After attending in 2014 she took her first ever stage in 2015 as a part of the 99 second talks in Brighton, was able to volunteer at TestBash NY in the fall and then co-host a workshop in Brighton 2016.
 Outside of TestBash, Abby has had the opportunity to speak on the DevOps track at Agile20xx and Agile Testing Days in 2015 as well as European Testing Conference and Nordic Testing Days in 2016.

-At ThoughtWorks Abby has the opportunity to work in a variety of domains, countries, and team dynamics.
+At ThoughtWorks Abby worked in a variety of domains, countries, and team dynamics.
 While the technical challenges of each domain and tech stack have been interesting, she has realized that team practices and team ownership have a much deeper impact on the end deliverable.